antelle/keyboard-auto-type/README.md

 ## Errors

 By default, if exception support is enabled, auto-type methods can throw an exception.
 If exception support is disabled, they will just return an error code described below.
-You can also disable exceptions using `KEYBOARD_AUTO_TYPE_NO_EXCEPTIONS` flag.
+You can also disable exceptions using `KEYBOARD_AUTO_TYPE_NO_EXCEPTIONS` flag, this way the rest of your code is compiled with C++ exceptions, but `keyboard-auto-type` is instructed not to throw them.

 All functions return `AutoTypeResult`.
 If it's not `AutoTypeResult::Ok`, there are following errors possible: